KxSystems/docs/docs/interfaces/index.md

 ---
 # :fontawesome-regular-handshake: Interfaces and editor integrations

+A kdb+ process can communicate with other processes through [TCP/IP](../basics/ipc.md), which is baked in to the q language.

 :fontawesome-regular-hand-point-right: [General index](../github.md) of other kdb+ repositories

 Repositories at :fontawesome-brands-github: [KxSystems](https://github.com/KxSystems) are maintained and supported by Kx.